|Title:||Surviving a Compromise of PyPI: End-to-end signing of packages|

 - Threshold signature scheme: A role can increase its resilience to key compromises by specifying that at least t out of n keys are REQUIRED to sign its metadata.
 A compromise of t-1 keys is insufficient to compromise the role itself.
 Saying that a role requires (t, n) keys denotes the threshold signature property.

 The maximum security model permits developers to sign their projects and to upload signed metadata to PyPI.
-If the PyPI infrastructure were compromised, attackers would be unable to serve malicious versions of a claimed project without having access to that project's developer key.
-Figure 1 depicts the changes made to the metadata layout of the minimum security model, namely that developer roles are now supported and that three new delegated roles exist: claimed , recently-claimed , and unclaimed .
-The bins role from the minimum security model has been renamed unclaimed and can contain any projects that have not been added to claimed .
-The unclaimed role functions just as before (i.e., as explained in PEP 458 , projects added to this role are signed by PyPI with an online key).
+In the model proposed in this PEP, if the PyPI infrastructure were compromised, attackers would be unable to serve malicious versions of a claimed project without having access to that project's developer key.
+Figure 1 depicts the changes made to the metadata layout of the minimum security model, namely that developer roles are now supported and that three new delegated roles exist: claimed, recently-claimed, and unclaimed.
+The bins role from the minimum security model has been renamed unclaimed and can contain any projects that have not been added to claimed.
+The unclaimed role functions just as before (i.e., as explained in PEP 458, projects added to this role are signed by PyPI with an online key).
 Offline keys provided by developers ensure the strength of the maximum security model over the minimum model.
 Although the minimum security model supports continuous delivery of projects, all projects are signed by an online key.
 That is, an attacker is able to corrupt packages in the minimum security model, but not in the maximum model, without also compromising a developer's key.

 Figure 1: An overview of the metadata layout in the maximum security model.
 The maximum security model supports continuous delivery and survivable key compromise.